 9. The black angel of history.
 Afrofuturism’s cosmic techniques

 Frédéric Neyrat and translated by Daniel Ross

 10. Equivocations of the body and cosmic arts.
 An experiment in polyrealism

 Yuk Hui teaches at the City University of Hong Kong.
-He did his Ph.D. thesis at Goldsmiths College in London, postdoctoral studies in France, and Habilitation thesis in Germany, and since 2012 he has taught at the Leuphana University and Bauhaus University in Germany.
+He did his Ph.D. thesis at Goldsmiths College in London, postdoctoral studies in France, and Habilitation thesis in Germany.
+Between 2012 and 2019 he taught at Leuphana University and Bauhaus University in Germany.
 Hui’s research focus is on the philosophy of technology.

-Pieter Lemmens teaches philosophy and ethics at the Radboud University in Nijmegen, the Netherlands.
-His current interests are the philosophical and politico-economic aspects of human (cognitive) enhancement technologies, the philosophical aspects of trans- and post humanism, philosophy of psychedelics, and philosophy of technology in the age of the Anthropocene.
+Pieter Lemmens teaches philosophy and ethics at Radboud University, Nijmegen, the Netherlands.
+His current interests are the philosophical and politico-economic aspects of human (cognitive) enhancement technologies, the philosophical aspects of trans- and post-humanism, philosophy of psychedelics, and philosophy of technology in the age of the Anthropocene.